UAE envoy provides artificial limbs to PWDs of Waziristan

 Malik Zaheer said most of the guests were victims of the terror activities, as they were deprived of their body parts, especially the limbs.
 He said so far so, 61 persons were provided with the artificial limbs, who became disabled or paralysed as a result of tragic incidents in North and South Waziristan over the past few years.
 The limbs were provided in collaboration with the UAE embassy and Pakistan Institute of Prosthetic and Orthotics (PIPOS).
 He also announced that the same support to the PWDs of Balochistan as the ultimate aim to facilitate around 2,000, under the government’s programme for resilient recovery of the vulnerable persons.
 Underlining the brotherly relations between the two countries, MA PBM said the welfare projects of UAE in Pakistan are reflections of the kindness and affection to the deserving people.

-Addressing the ceremony, Ambassador Hamad Obaid Ibrahim Al-Zaabi said Pakistan and UAE are enjoying 50 glorious years of diplomatic and brotherly relations, saying it’s a matter of pleasure and satisfaction for me to bring the PWDs back into active life.
-Applauding the facilitation services of PBM to the poor, UAE ambassador vowed to strengthen links with the organisation to serving the humanity.
-On the occasion, UAE envoy and the PBM heads paid tributes to all the courageous PWDs, who defeated their disabilities and selected the way towards independent and honorable life.
-The PWDs were also provided with financial support from the UAE envoy.
+Addressing the ceremony, Ambassador Hamad Obaid Ibrahim Al-Zaabi said Pakistan and UAE are enjoying 50 glorious years of diplomatic and brotherly relations, saying it’s a matter of pleasure and satisfaction for me to bring the PWDs back into the active life.
+Applauding the facilitation services of PBM to the poor, UAE ambassador vowed to strengthen link with the organisation to serving the humanity.